 -v $(pwd):/zap/wrk/:rw – is a docker option that maps the current working directory to a folder called /zap/wrk.

 -r – is a Docker option to write in a file the full ZAP HTML report

 -x – is a Docker option to write in a file the full ZAP XML report

 -J – is a Docker option to write in a file the full ZAP JSON document

-Note: All Docker options for writing the report in file can be used.
+Note: All Docker options for writing the report in the file can be used.

 The active scan can be done with zap-api-scan.py script.
-Active scan can be performed with the following command:
+The active scan can be performed with the following command:

 docker run -t owasp//<docker-image-release> zap-api-scan.py -t <api-endpoint> -f openapi -r <name-of-report>.html

 Setup on Jenkins is easy and the whole setup is done in the “Execute Windows batch command” build step.